deverac/morsemem/README.md

 Decode `-.-` using phrases in the table above.

   1. Look at the first symbol.
-The first symbol is a '-', which is an 'T'.
+The first symbol is a '-', which is a 'T'.
 We now have 'T'.

   1. Look at the second symbol.
-The second symbol is a '.', which is a 'E'.
+The second symbol is a '.', which is an 'E'.
 We now have 'TE'.
 Applying the phrase 'Teen' (Tee-Eee **N**) transforms the 'TE' into the letter 'N'.

   1. Look at the third symbol.
-The third symbol is another '.', which is a 'E'.
+The third symbol is a '-', which is a 'T'.
 We now have 'NT'.
 Applying the phrase 'Auntie Kay' (En-Tee-**K**ay) transforms the 'NT' into the letter 'K'.

 So, `-.-` is the letter 'K'.

+As you become more familiar with Morse code, you will be able to skip steps.
+For example, once you know that '--' is 'M', when decoding something like '--.-', you can immediately replace the first two symbols ('--') with 'M' and then proceed with step-by-step decoding.
+Eventually you will be able to recognize entire sequences without having to perform any step-by-step decoding.

 # Notes